aionescu/bfi/README.md

 ### Efficient cell zeroing

 It is a common pattern in BF code to reset a cell's value using the `[-]` instruction.
-The compiler recognizes this pattern and transforms it into a single assignment.
+The interpreter recognizes this pattern and transforms it into a single assignment.

 Note that due to the fact that cells may overflow, `[+]` achieves the same purpose (and is also optimized).